-School is back in session in many places, whether students are attending classes in-person or sticking with a virtual format.
-If you're keeping your kids at home due to coronavirus cases rising in your area, you may need to keep them entertained — especially if they're on the younger side.
+School is back in session in many places, whether students are attending classes in person or sticking with a virtual format.
+But if you're keeping your kids at home due to coronavirus cases rising in your area, you may need to keep them entertained — especially if they're on the younger side.

 With people everywhere practicing social distancing, it can be challenging to entertain kids stuck at home.
 Fortunately, there are tons of educational websites for kids that parents can rely on.
 Keep reading to learn more about them.

 Are you a teacher?
 This guide from ISP.com will help you fine-tune your internet connection for smoother virtual classes.

 Many educational sites for kids are free, as long as you're a teacher.
 Getting free access usually requires signing up with an email address that ends in .edu or supplying some other type of proof.
 In some cases, parents might be able to receive free access through their child's school.